Chart Color Schemes

 The Basin features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.6% of all households, including 39.0% couples with children, 27.5% couples without children, and 11.1% single parent families.
-Non-family households constitute the remaining 21.4%, with lone person households at 19.5% and group households comprising 1.9%.
+Non-family households make up the remaining 21.4%, with lone person households at 19.5% and group households comprising 1.9%.
 The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households